mithril-security/blindai-preview/README.md

 ### Client's POV

-**Running model on data**
+#### Running a model on confidential data

-The client, Sacred Heart Hospital, connects and runs the model on the following image.
+The client connects and runs the model on the following confidential image.

 ![](./docs/assets/positive_image.png)